TosbackCgusBridge-Bot/CGUs-versions/Ebay/Privacy Policy.md

 *   Check out or add items to your cart

-*   Purchase an item with PayPal using Turbo Checkout (if enabled in your account)
+*   Purchase an item with PayPal using Faster Checkout (if enabled in your account)

 *   View the activity header